-We here at FlashRouters are sympathetic to this problem, and are happy to not only provide solutions, but show you why our products are helpful whether you’re out of the country often or not.
+We here at FlashRouters are sympathetic to this problem and are happy to not only provide solutions but will also show you why our products are helpful whether you’re out of the country often or not.

 How to Watch Netflix USA From Canada

 Though Canada is certainly no place to escape the cold weather of the winter months, there is much in the way of winter activities that draw people there nonetheless.
 So if you find yourself in Canada for an extended period, and needing some entertainment while hiding from the cold, we’ll help you stay in touch with American Netflix to prevent you from getting too homesick.

 To start with, you’ll need to subscribe to a VPN or Virtual Private Network.
 VPN’s are designed to fully protect your internet presence by encrypting everything you download, stream, or browse.
 In the case of wanting to watch Netflix US in Canada, VPN’s help by allowing you to switch your IP address to one in the country of your choosing.
 As you might guess, this also means you can watch Netflix Canada in the US.
 It’s a simple matter of toggling between the IP addresses the VPN’s provide.